-Too little or too much of certain nutrients can cause many problems that may lead to lameness.
+Too little or too much of certain nutrients can lead to many problems that may cause a horse to become lame.
 Zinc, biotin, copper, and protein are needed to strengthen hooves.
 Omega-3 fatty acids provide hoof resilience and prevent hoof cracks.
 Too many carbohydrates can lead to rhabdomyolysis, otherwise known as shivers and Monday Morning Disease.
 Too much selenium can lead to hoof cracks.

 #6 – Injuries

 An open fracture with bone poking out of the skin is an obvious injury, but others are less obvious and may be more difficult to diagnose.
 Apart from fractures, injuries include sprains, strains, and damage to ligaments or tendons.